Layout Customization

 Creating Custom Templates

-- Create a directory structure for your custom theme:
+- Create a directory structure for your custom theme (see below)

 templates/